masterdesky/masterdesky.github.io/_posts/2020-10-13-gadget2_install.md

 user@hostname:~/ cp Downloads/Gadget-2.0.7/* GADGET2/
 user@hostname:~/ cd GADGET2/Gadget2
 ```
 GADGET-2 itself has a lot of compilation parameters, which needs to be edited first to build the software correctly.
-Open the `Makefile`, situated here with a editor tool of your choice (vim/nano/gedit/emacs/etc.).
-You'll need to focus on the first part of this file, since there is the compilation parameters and switches stored.
+Open the `Makefile`, situated here with an editor tool of your choice (vim/nano/gedit/emacs/etc.).
+You'll need to focus on the first part of this file, since there are the compilation parameters and switches situated.
 This first part could be split into two smaller pieces.
 The first one is where you can set the options used by this particular GADGET-2 build in your upcoming simulations.
 Edit your `Makefile` by activating/deactivating options with `#` symbols, to make it look like the table below.
-You probably need to add the line
+You need to add the line

 ```make
 OPT   +=  -DH5_USE_16_API
 ```
-to the table manually.
+to the table manually, because it is not present in the `Makefile` by default.
 It is sometimes needed to omit errors, which arises from the lack of backward compatibility in newer HDF5 builds.
 The table which you need to replicate is the following:

 ```make
 #----------------------------------------------------------------------